 Greet everyone in there with a bonjour and then sit down.
+This is major.
+Do not just go and sit down.
+There are rules regarding politeness you have to follow.
 The doctor will personally come and call you when it’s your turn.
 There is no nurse visit to check your vitals or get your history first.

 At the appointment

 When going to the doctor in France, you’ll first be asked by the doctor to present your carte vitale (insurance card) and to pay (this can also be done at the end).
 Don’t try to pay upfront like I did, figuring the doctor would appreciate my efforts to get the money part out of the way.
 Nope, he said to save the formalities for the end, so ever since then, I learned to not whip out my bank card until right before I leave.

 If you don’t yet have your carte vitale, you’ll get a feuille de soins (health form/receipt) to submit yourself to the securite sociale.

 Once that’s out of the way, you’ll explain why you’re there and the doctor will fully examine you.
 In most cases, this is the first time the doctor will be hearing of the reason for your visit (secretary doesn’t always inform the doctor ahead of time) and like I said there’s no nurse who comes to see you in advance, so be thorough.

 If there’s a need for a prescription, the information is entered into the computer, printed out and signed by the doctor.
 Then you get to go pick up all the fun little boxes at the pharmacy.
 There is no verb in French for “filling” a prescription.

 There are no waits unless the pharmacy is really busy or they have to order your medicine.